 The EYFA newsletter is a tool to spread information on campaigns, actions, meetings and convergence happening around Europe and beyond.
 The newsletter is forwarded to our network e-list and to network partners and contacts.
 Feel free to contact us with any relevant information.

-In order to subscribe to our network newsletter, you can drop us a line via our contact form.
+In order to subscribe to our network newsletter, you can do it here

 On this newsletter you will find a collection of exciting events taking place in 2016.